Top 14 Venture Capital Firms Backing Financial Exchanges Startups

 12. Deciens Capital

-Deciens Capital is a venture firm that supports early-stage founders building the next generation of financial services companies.
-Based in San Francisco, they provide capital to startups creating new infrastructure for the finance industry.
+Deciens Capital is a venture firm that supports early-stage founders building the next generation of financial services.
+They invest from seed to later stages, concentrating on companies that are creating foundational financial technology.

-- Industries of focus: Financial services and companies in the financial exchanges sector
+- Industries of focus: Financial Services, Venture Capital, and companies in the financial exchanges space

 - Founded: 2017